samjulien/blog/_posts/2018-05-24-cypress-write-automated-tests-to-validate-web-applications.markdown

 layout: post
 title: "Cypress: Write Automated Tests to Validate Web Applications"
 description: "Learn how to use Cypress to write automated tests that run on browsers to validate web applications."
 longdescription: "In this tutorial, you will learn how to use Cypress to write automated tests that run on browsers to validate web applications.
-Although the articles uses a React application to illustrate the topic, Cypress is agnostic when it comes to what technologies you are using in your web applications."
+Although the article uses a React application to illustrate the topic, Cypress is agnostic when it comes to what technologies you are using in your web applications."
 date: 2018-05-24 08:30
 category: Technical Guide, Frontend, React
 author: